Adopting Multi Factor Authentication

 - Keep the user experience in mind to ensure smooth workflows

 - Notify employees of the change, and conduct training if necessary

 Conduct periodic reviews of your MFA protocol as you continue to roll it out across all areas of your business.
 Tweaks will be necessary to improve usability, correct problems with workflow and maintain compliance.

 If you determine it’s time to upgrade your authentication procedure to MFA, don’t wait to get the ball rolling.
 The longer your old security measures stay in place, the more time hackers have to infiltrate your system.
-Determine your needs, consider the necessary investment of time and money and create a dynamic system for better protection of all the data your company handles.
+Determine your needs, consider the necessary investment of time and money for adopting multi factor authentication and create a dynamic system for better protection of all the data your company handles.